breatheco-de/content/src/content/lesson/pandas-drop-column.es.md

 ---
 description: >-
-  Learn how to efficiently drop columns in Pandas with our step-by-step guide.
-  Master data manipulation today!
-Discover the secrets now!
+  Master data manipulation in Pandas!
+Learn how to efficiently drop columns with our step-by-step guide.
+Discover the secrets to streamline your data today!
 ---